elkiki99/Jobs/README.md

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute to **The Edifice Gazette**, please follow these steps:
+If you'd like to contribute to **Jobs**, please follow these steps:

 ## Contact